miladhub/oidc-example/README.md

 You can replace it by pointing at your app.

+Note - The project is using a real IP, 192.168.1.2, instead of localhost (didn't work otherwise).

 ## Creating the server private key and SSL certificate

 Create the private key `server.key` and the self-signed SSL certificate `server.crt` as follows: